mo-tarek/alx-pre_course/README.md

 <h1>My first readme</h1>

-updated this README.md file from Gooey not CLI for only one time!
+<p>updated this README.md file from Gooey not CLI for only one time!</p>